nautes-labs/website/src/en/guide/user-guide/project.md

 ### Create Access Token

-After GitLab installation, you need to register an account and create a  [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with the scopes: api, read_api, read_repository, and write_repository.

-The access token will be used as a request header for requesting APIs.
+You need to create an access token to use as a request header for requesting APIs.
+For more information, refer to [Create Access Token](product.md).

 ### Import Certificates